ITV News: 1972–1999: Expansion of news output

+1990–2001: ITN reforms

 In 1991, ITN moved into its new building at Gray's Inn Road, London (previously owned by The Sunday Times).
 From this year, ITN news programmes revamped and moved to be presented from the ITV newsroom, foremostly to show the impressive atrium in the newly purchased headquarters – with the exception of the lunchtime programme which continued with its own studio and music, but took on elements of the new revamp – such as the serif font style newly introduced for ITN bulletins.
 The News at 12:30 bulletin itself was renamed the Lunchtime News in 1992.
 The main lunchtime newscasters between 1992 and 1995 were Nicholas Owen and Carol Barnes.
 Dermot Murnaghan, Sonia Ruseler and Julia Somerville acted as relief newscasters until 1995, when Murnaghan and Somerville became the bulletin's regular newscasters.

 News at 540 was renamed the Early Evening News on 2 March 1992 and presented from the ITV newsroom adjacent to the ITN atrium.
 John Suchet was the main newscaster for the Early Evening News, and relief presenters included Carol Barnes, Nicholas Owen and Dermot Murnaghan.

 News at Ten underwent a revamp on 9 November 1992 after the departures of newscasters Alastair Burnet (in August 1991) and Sandy Gall (in early 1992, though he did remain at ITN filing special war reports for News at Ten).
 A new set was created for the programme, featuring television monitors, a large video screen, and a curved desk with "News at Ten" inscribed into it.
 Trevor McDonald became the sole newscaster of the programme.
 John Suchet, Dermot Murnaghan, and Julia Somerville were relief presenters for the bulletin.
 Initially, the new-look News at Ten was presented from the same studio as the Early Evening News, adjacent to the ITV newsroom.